ananay-gupta/LGMTask3VIPNOV21/README.md

-# LGMTask3VIPNOV21
+# Student Result Management System

-#Advanced Level Student Result Management System
+Its a student management result system .

 Tech Used:
 1. HTML